MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 1. Creating an Azure AI project under your Hub creates an endpoint for your app to call, and sets up app services to access to resources in your tenant.

-1. Connecting an Azure OpenAI resource or an Azure AI resource
+1. Connecting an Azure OpenAI resource or an Azure AI Services resource

 ## Choose Basic or Standard Agent Setup